ov-integrations/sftp-to-efile/README.md

   * searchConditionsParams - objects list.
 Object contains:
     * paramName - parameter name.
 It must be written instead of values in searchConditions
     * regexpPattern - a regexp pattern
-    * removePart - it is needed to remove some of what will be found with regexpPattern, to do this use replace, which removes what is specified in this parameter

 Example of settings.json